tpsnugget/joinUsApp/readme.md

    so the dates were not all the same
 He also showed how to do a bulk insert as opposed to 500 db queries the way I initially did it.
 My way was very slow.

+# C2:17:306
+- Added in MySQL database interation getting the total number of users in the db